lsafonso/ReceiptLock/PROJECT_IMPLEMENTATION_STATUS.md

 # 🚀 ReceiptLock Project Implementation Status

-## 📊 **Overall Project Status: 85% COMPLETE**
+## 📊 **Overall Project Status: 90% COMPLETE**

-ReceiptLock is a comprehensive iOS app for managing receipts and warranty information with advanced security, OCR capabilities, and a sophisticated settings hierarchy.
+ReceiptLock is a comprehensive iOS app for managing appliances and warranty information with advanced security, OCR capabilities, and a sophisticated settings hierarchy.
 The app is feature-complete for core functionality and security, with ongoing development for advanced features.

 ## ✅ **COMPLETED FEATURES (100%)**